 \subsection{Radius Ratio Parameterization}

 In transmission spectroscopy, the key quantity of interest is the wavelength-dependent planet-star radius ratio, $k(\lambda)$, which encodes the shape of the transmission spectrum.
-While the \tsmodel enables the efficient calculation of thousands of spectrophotometric transit light curves, treating the radius ratio in each passband as an independent free model parameter would result in exceedingly large-dimensional models.
+While the \tsmodel enables the efficient calculation of thousands of spectrophotometric transit light curves, treating the radius ratio in each passband as an independent free parameter would result in an exceedingly large-dimensional model.

 \exoiris addresses this by decoupling the data resolution from the spectral resolution of the retrieved transmission spectrum.
-As shown in Fig.~\ref{fig:model_example}, the radius ratio is modeled as a spline over wavelength, defined by a user-specified set of knots.
-The values at the knot positions are treated as free parameters, and the radius ratio for each passband is interpolated from the spline.
-Both the number and placement of the knots are fully customizable.
+As shown in Fig.~\ref{fig:model_example}, the radius ratio is modeled as an interpolating function over wavelength, defined by a user-specified set of knots.
+The values at the knot positions are treated as free parameters, and the radius ratio for each passband is interpolated using one of the implemented interpolation schemes.
+Both the number and placement of the knots are fully customizable, and the locations of any individual knots can also be included as free model parameters.
 In typical use, knots can be distributed uniformly or logarithmically in wavelength, or clustered around known or suspected spectral features.
-Although the transit model is evaluated at the full spectroscopic data resolution, the radius ratio values are constrained by the lower-dimensional spline.
+Although the transit model is evaluated at the full spectroscopic data resolution, the radius-ratio values are constrained by the lower-dimensional interpolating function.

 This parameterization offers several benefits.
-First, model complexity depends on the number of spline knots rather than the data resolution.
-Second, the spectral resolution of the transmission spectrum can be adapted to the science case---for example, by placing more knots near expected absorption features and fewer in smooth continuum regions.
+First, model complexity depends on the number of radius-ratio knots rather than on the data resolution.
+Second, the spectral resolution of the transmission spectrum can be tailored to the science case---for example, by placing more knots near expected absorption features and fewer in smooth continuum regions.
 Finally, the knot configuration can be modified dynamically during analysis, allowing for iterative refinement: an initial coarse (low-resolution) spectrum can be followed by a higher-resolution fit using the earlier result as a starting point.